MrTalentDev/rust-smart-contract/README.md

         named_keys
     };
 ```
-Lastly the Contract is installed on-chain and the "destination" purse is returned from the Contract's named keys.
+### Lastly the new Contract (C2) is installed on-chain and the "destination" purse is returned from the Contract's (C2) named keys.
 ```
     let (contract_hash, contract_version) = storage::new_contract(
         entry_points,